In this post we’ll go through the step-by-step process of recording your own music like a professional.

 So you have your perfect arrangement, and the right comps for each track.
-You’ve also made sure that when there’s supposed to be silence in each track, there is no external sounds bleeding through.
+You’ve also gotten rid all the unpleasant noises, and there is no external sounds bleeding through.
 Now, you can start looking into any timing issues.

 At this point, take a break.
 Give it a day, if you can.
 Yes, you’ve been at it for a while…